API Reference

 aiLabel | string | "AI" | Display name for the AI assistant |

-packageName | string | — | Package name the AI uses in import examples |
+packageName | string | inferred from docs context | Optional package-name override for import examples |

 docsUrl | string | — | Base URL the AI uses for links |